 15. Sports.
-U Sports is the national governing body of university sport in Canada.
+U Sport is the national governing body of university sport in Canada.
 Use U Sports in all references.

 Ontario University Athletics is Ontario's governing body of university sport.
-Use Ontario University Athletics on first reference, and OUA on succeeding references.
+Use Ontario University Athletics in first reference, and OUA in succeeding references.

-- 16. Use Western on first and subsequent references.
+16. Use Western University in first reference, then Western on succeeding reference.
 Although The University of Western Ontario remains the university's legal name, do not use The University of Western Ontario or UWO in any reference.
-Do not capitalize "university" when standing alone, even in reference to Western. - E.g. Western issued the statement yesterday.
+Do not capitalize "university" when standing alone, even in reference to Western.

+E.g. Western University issued the statement yesterday.
 Western officials said the new policy will be implemented next month and the university will move forward with plans in September.